Normando1945/Repo_Maxtrix_Analisys/README.md

 If another terminal appears and students want to change it:

-1. Click the dropdown menu in the terminal panel.
+1. Click the dropdown menu in the terminal panel
-2. Select **Command Prompt**.
+2. Select **Command Prompt**
-3. Open a new terminal.
+3. Open a new terminal

 From this point on, it is recommended that all commands be executed from this terminal in VS Code.